ArrowElectronics/aws-iot-dragonpulse-js/index.md

 * * *
 _**NOTE**_

-Due to an issue with the Amazon _Iot_ service, some of the collected data is not property translated through the SQL statement specified in the topic rules.
+Due to an issue with the Amazon _IoT_ service, some of the collected data is not property translated through the SQL statement specified in the topic rules.
 Until this issue is resolved, some data on the dashboard will not be shown.
 When the issue is addressed, the data will be available on the dashboard.